Saudi Arabia flag

 Judicial System

-The judicial system has two main branches: the sharia courts and the Board of Grievances.
+The Ministry of Justice administers the laws and regulations governing the judicial branch.
+The court system has two main branches: the Sharia Courts and the Board of Grievances.

 Sharia Courts